sebastianconcept/Merchant/README.md

 Merchant
 ========

 This is a credit card processing library.
-I needed this for airflowing an application from flowing.
+I needed this for [airflowing](http://airflowing.com/) an application from [flowing](http://flowingconcept.com/).

-I've only needed to use [AprovaFacil](http://www.cobrebem.com.br/aprovafacil.html) so let me know if you want to support another gateway
+I've only needed to use [AprovaFacil](http://www.cobrebem.com.br/aprovafacil.html) so let me know if you want to support another gateway (there is a skeleton for [this one](https://www.braintreepayments.com/))

 ###Example